Do you have a question that’s not answered here? Email us at AskMICA@mercerislandarts.org.

-MICA will be a cultural focal point on Mercer Island for Islanders and people from neighboring communities to enjoy, create, and celebrate excellence in the lively arts, and to inspire generations of artists, audiences, and students through exceptional live performances, special events, exhibitions, and unparalleled educational experiences and opportunities.
+The MICA facility will be a cultural focal point on Mercer Island for residents and neighboring communities to enjoy, create, and celebrate excellence in the arts.
+It will inspire generations of artists, audiences, and students through exceptional live performances, visual arts, special events, exhibitions, and unparalleled educational experiences and opportunities.

 Mercer Island Center for the Arts is a public charity formed by a group of Mercer Island residents.
 MICA's Board of Directors consists of 18 Mercer Island community leaders with a broad array of experience and expertise.
 MICA was incorporated as a Washington State nonprofit corporation on December 5, 2013 and was formally recognized by the IRS as 501(c)(3) organization on September 8, 2014.
 This makes MICA a public charity, identical to organizations such as Seattle Art Museum and the Seattle Symphony, both of which are nonprofits with 501(c)(3) status.

-MICA’s proposed design provides performance and exhibition spaces, as well as educational opportunities, for an array of Island and regional arts organizations, students, and adults.
-Several of these organizations, including the Mercer Island Visual Arts League, Musical Mind Studio, the Children’s Dance Conservatory, the Russian Chamber Music Foundation of Seattle, and Music Works Northwest, spoke up early in MICA’s planning process and confirmed their need for such an arts center.
-MICA will also provide classroom and studio space that will partially compensate for lost space for artists at the Mercer Island Community and Events Center (MICEC) and for the classrooms and studio space demolished at the old YTN facility.
+MICA’s additional resident users spoke up early in the planning process and confirmed their need for such an arts center as well.
+MICA will provide classroom and studio space that will partially compensate for lost space for artists at the Mercer Island Community and Events Center (MICEC) and for the classrooms and studio space demolished at the old YTN facility.

 It was and is agreed by MICA and the City that the MICA building will not infringe upon any current use of Mercerdale Park.
 The western slope, with its trails and stairway, will remain wooded and intact.
 The walkway around the great lawn of the park will remain in place, as will the lawn itself, the pergola, the children’s play area and the skateboard park.
 The wooded area between the skateboard park and MICA will be smaller because of the project, and MICA has undertaken to work with the City to re-landscape and turn this area into a space all Islanders can enjoy.